PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-1. OpenBCI compatible EEG module:
+a).
+OpenBCI compatible EEG module:

 .
 .